Naseemza/Cancer_Prediction_tool_01/README.md

 - ### Step 1: Download the PDB File
   - Go to the Protein Data Bank and download the PDB file for your desired PDB ID.
-- ### Step 2: Install and Open Swiss-PDB-Viewer
+- ### Step 2: Install and Open `Swiss-PDB_Viewer`
-  - Download and install Swiss-PDB-Viewer (SPDBV) from here.
+  - Download and install `Swiss-PDB-Viewer` (SPDBV) from here.
-  - Open the PDB file using Swiss-PDB-Viewer.
+  - Open the `PDB file` using `Swiss-PDB-Viewer`.
 - ### Step 3: Select All Residues
   - In Swiss-PDB-Viewer, go to the Select menu and choose All residues.
 - ### Step 4: Compute Energy
-  - Go to the Tools menu and select Compute Energy (Force Field).
+  - Go to the Tools menu and select `Compute Energy (Force Field)`.
 - ### Step 5: Confirm Energy Calculation
   - A dialog box will appear.
 Click OK to proceed with the energy calculation.
 - ### Step 6: Locate the Output File
   - After calculation, navigate to the installation folder of Swiss-PDB-Viewer.
-  - Inside the temp folder, you will find an energy.E1 file.
+  - Inside the temp folder, you will find an `energy.E1` file.
-  - Open this file using Notepad.
+  - Open this file using `Notepad`.
 - ### Step 7: Transfer Data to Excel
-  - Copy all the table data from the energy.E1 file and paste it into an Excel sheet.
+  - Copy all the table data from the `energy.E1` file and paste it into an `Excel sheet`.
 - ### Step 8: Modify the Excel Sheet
   - Remove the columns titled:
-    - Bonds, Angles , Torsion, Improper, Electrostatic, Constraint.
+    - `Bonds, Angles , Torsion, Improper, Electrostatic, Constraint`.
   - Insert a column to the right of the residue column.
     - Use the formula to combine relevant columns for Bio3D compatibility in B2 cell and scroll it down till end.
       ```excel